 The world desperately needs an honest discussion about Islam, starting with an unfettered dialogue on the Koran, if we are to stop the violence done in the name of Allah and His proclaimed last and greatest spokesperson, the Prophet Muhammad.
 If we don't, then God help us all.

 Not a New Idea

-The first Muslim in space was Prince ibn 'Abd al-'Aziz Al Sa'ud of Saudi Arabia.
-But, it was not until the first Malaysian, Sheikh Muszaphar Shukor, was scheduled to blast into space aboard a Russian rocket in October 2007, on his way to the International Space Station, serious questions as to how Sheikh Muszaphar Shukor was going to perform the mandatory five daily prayers had to be answered.
+The first Muslim in space was Sultan bin Salman Al Saud of Saudi Arabia.
+But, it was not until the first Malaysian, Sheikh Muszaphar Shukor, was scheduled to blast into space aboard a Russian rocket in October 2007, on his way to the International Space Station, that serious questions as to how Muslims spending time in space were going to perform mandatory religious rituals, such as the five daily prayers, were answered.

 One hundred and fifty Islamic scholars, scientists, and astronauts were brought together and arrived at a consensus as to what was practical and desirable under the circumstances.
 The Malaysian Ulema (scholars of the Faith e.g. Islamic scholars) dared to look at the Koran in a new light, the light from a sun that rises and sets every 90 minutes.

 That was a good start, but if we are to put an end to the carnage in the name of God the discourse needs to be as profound as the one initiated by courageous Islamic philosophers of a bygone age.

 Between the 8th and 10th century, when Islam was in its infancy, there emerged an Islamic school of thought largely influence by Plato and Aristotle and which became known as Mu’tazilism or Philosophy of Rationalism or simply Islamic Philosophy.